 1. Give a brief background about yourself and your business?

-Journalism was always at the core of my heart, however, seeing that journalism has become too dirty and meaningless with the rise of fake-news lobby and propaganda and vested interesting of some politicians, we thought of building a new organization in the forms of The Policy Times as a media cum strategic Think Tank which aims to promote development journalism through policy advocacy and be a practical alliance of experts from business, policymaking, civil society, and the international community to lead the advocacy through events, B2Bs and media activities.
+Journalism was always at the core of my heart, however, seeing that journalism has become too dirty and meaningless with the rise of fake-news lobbies and propaganda and the vested interest of some politicians, we thought of building a new organization in the form of The Policy Times as a media cum strategic Think Tank which aims to promote development journalism through policy advocacy and be a practical alliance of experts from business, policymaking, civil society, and the international community to lead the advocacy through events, B2Bs and media activities.

 Established in March 2017, The Policy Times journey has been a bumpy ride with a lot of achievements and experimentations.
 As we stand in March 2021, The Policy Times looks somewhere stable to take a leadership role to contribute in nation-building through development journalism, which is the only form of journalism to set people’s attention to the right path of national growth and development, in short – ‘Policy and Progress’ is what we want to achieve.

 2. What was the objective and vision to start your media business?

 Akram Hoque: As I mentioned in my first introductory note, we as Indian youth wish to see India a developed and prosperous nation where all Indians have access to quality education and universal healthcare; India develops a perfect entrepreneurship ecosystem; be a leader in the future technologies like AI/ML/Blockchain, world-class infrastructure, and many more.

 As I mentioned in my first introductory note, we as Indian youth wish to see India a developed and prosperous nation where all Indians have access to quality education and universal healthcare; India develops a perfect entrepreneurship ecosystem; be a leader in future technologies like AI/ML/Blockchain, world-class infrastructure, and many more.